Hannah Kumari

 Hannah is a writer and former actor from Warwickshire, now based in London.
 Her work considers themes of mixed heritage identity, addiction and the intersection between class and race, often through the lens of football.

-Hannah’s acclaimed one woman show ENG-ER-LAND, which she wrote and performed, toured to over 30 venues between February 2022 and August 2023.
+Hannah’s celebrated one woman show ENG-ER-LAND, which she wrote and performed, toured to over 30 venues between June 2021 and August 2023.
 Inspired by Hannah’s experiences as a teenage football fan of mixed heritage growing up in the late 90s, she appeared on Sky Sports, BBC Newsnight, TalkSport, BBC Sportshour and numerous podcasts to talk about the show.
 ENG-ER-LAND was nominated for Best Stage Production at the 2022 Asian Media Awards.

 A lifelong football fan, Hannah also manages the Fans for Diversity campaign at The Football Supporters’ Association.